-When you read this book, you will think you know every twist in the tale.
 You will think you know who is guilty and who is innocent.

 You will be wrong.

-Chandler, Raymond The big sleep
+Chandler, Raymond The Big Sleep (1992)

 Los Angeles Private Investigator Philip Marlowe is hired by wheelchair-bound General Sternwood to discover who is blackmailing him.
 A broken, weary old man, Sternwood just wants Marlowe to make the problem go away.
 However, with Sternwood's two wild, devil-may-care daughters prowling LA's seedy backstreets, Marlowe's got his work cut out.
 And that's before he stumbles over the first corpse.